 You can engage with some of the brightest people in data science for mineral exploration, mining innovation and the latest in hi-tech transformation and learn how more and more companies are discovering new opportunities in South Australia.

-Don’t miss out on your chance to hear from some of the brightest people in energy and mining, including the opportunity to discuss the latest trends and where these crucial industries are headed.
-There is no cost to participate in the webinars.
+Watch some of the brightest people in energy and mining discuss the latest trends and where these crucial industries are headed.

 How innovative partnerships will grow minerals and mining in South Australia